ColeLab/ColeAnticevicNetPartition/README.md

   - [cortex_Illustration_ColeAnticevicNetpartition_splithalfvalidation_v1.pdf](images/cortex_Illustration_ColeAnticevicNetpartition_splithalfvalidation_v1.pdf) - An illustration of the split half validation results.
   - [ColeAnticevicHumanNetPartition_animation.gif](images/ColeAnticevicHumanNetPartition_animation.gif) - An animated GIF illustrating the partition across transaxial slices of the S1200 HCP average T1 image.
 - *NoGSRSubcortex* directory
-	- CortexSubcortex_ColeAnticevic_NetPartition_parcels_v1_LR.dlabel.nii - Subcortical parcellation without global signal regression (GSR) applied to subcortical voxels as a preprocessing step.
+	- CortexSubcortex_ColeAnticevic_NetPartition_woSubcorGSR_parcels_LR.dlabel.nii - Subcortical parcellation without global signal regression (GSR) applied to subcortical voxels as a preprocessing step.
 Cortex is also included.
-	-  CortexSubcortex_ColeAnticevic_NetPartition_netassignments_v1_LR.dlabel.nii- Same as above, but at the network assignment level (rather than level of individual parcels).
+	-  CortexSubcortex_ColeAnticevic_NetPartition_woSubcorGSR_netassignments_LR.dlabel.nii - Same as above, but at the network assignment level (rather than level of individual parcels).
 	- subcortex_atlas_ConjunctionGSRnoGSR_n.dlabel.nii - A version of the parcellation based on the conjunction of the GSR and non-GSR versions, for those who wish to only use subcortical voxels with assignments consistent with and without GSR.
 	- *SeparateHemispheres* directory - Files with hemispheres separated, for subcortical parcellation without global signal regression (GSR) applied to subcortical voxels as a preprocessing step.
 - *data* directory